 St. John's Hot Lunch Program will begin on the first day of school.
-Applications for free and reduced-priced meals will be made available in the school office in August, and will be handed out at the Open House.
-Families are encouraged to apply for free and reduced lunches because (1) the number of families receiving free and reduced lunches is used as a basis for seeking grants from the federal government; (2) the government reimbursement for free and reduced lunches exceeds what our students pay which helps our program.
-There is no disclosure of names.
+Applications for free and reduce-price meals will be made available in the school office in August, and will be handed out at open house.
+Families are encouraged to apply for free and reduced lunches because (1) the number of families receiving free and reduced lunches is used as a basis for seeking grants from the federal government, and (2) the government reimbursement for free and reduced lunches exceeds what our students pay, which helps our program.
+There is no disclosure of names of those who apply or qualify.

-Families who previously qualified, please complete the application and return to the Hot Lunch Program or the school office by September 17th, 2023 New families applying for free and reduced please return by the first day of school Thursday, August 17, 2023.
+Families who previously qualified, please complete the application and return to the Hot Lunch Program or school office by September 15th.
+New families applying should return forms by the first day of school.
 Families are responsible for lunch payment until applications are approved.
-Free and reduced-priced meals may be applied for at any time during the school year.
+Free and reduced price meals can be applied for at any time during the school year.